 That Big Data will need to be stored on platforms and infrastructures that SMEs can’t afford.
-That is where players like Google Cloud, AWS, IBM Cloud and Azure come into rescue.
+That is where players like Google Cloud, AWS, IBM Cloud, and Azure come to the rescue.

-At large scale, a few corporations control the Enterprise AI market; while nations like China, USA, Japan, Germany, UK, and France have widely bet on it!
+On large scale, a few corporations control the Enterprise AI market; while nations like China, the USA, Japan, Germany, the UK, and France have widely bet on it!

 Understanding the AI ecosystem